 Office: CMU 233

-Matthew Powers is an Associate Professor in the Department of Communication, and Associate Director of the Department’s Center for Communication and Civic Engagement.
-His research explores transformations in contemporary journalism through a cross-national comparative lens, and his writings have been published in Journal of Communication, Communication Research and International Journal of Press/Politics, among others.
+Matthew Powers is Associate Professor in the Department of Communication, and Associate Director of the Department’s Center for Communication and Civic Engagement.
+His research explores transformations in contemporary journalism through a cross-national comparative lens, and his writings have been published in Journal of Communication, New Media & Society, and the International Journal of Press/Politics, among others.